jhaber-zz/web_scraping/README.md

 5. From there, you can check the status (work in progress -- it says it's done when it's still running): "curl localhost:5000/task?task_id=" + the "job_id" from the last CURL command

 6. Or check Mongo: "docker exec -it mongodb_container bash" "mongo -u admin -p mdipass" "show dbs" "use schoolSpider" "db.otherItems.count()" "db.otherItems.find_one()" etc...

-Next Steps for this Method:
-- Listen to see when tasks finish -- have a workaround when tasks are requested via API, but this is a hacked solution
-- Add user id/info to tasks put into Mongo (functionality exists in crawlTaskTracker.py, but needs that information to be drawn out/passed from the client).
-This also allows us to do things like "get all tasks by a user"
-- Put files and images into Mongo instead of local -- with the option for multiple users to start crawling, we want their crawled files to be accessible/stored!

-## Updates to come
-- Distributed crawling: Coordinating spiders vertically using instances of scrapyd and a big data platform with Spark, Hadoop, and HIVE
-- Error checking: Middlewares to check crawling fidelity and backup crawling approach (wget)
-- Crawling history: Crawling websites over time using Internet Archive ([see example code here](http://sangaline.com/post/wayback-machine-scraper/))